mdavidsaver/cmake4epics/README.md

 Building on Linux for Linux targets works for 32 and 64-bit targets.
 Building for the host is the default behavour of cmake.

+### Cross MinGW on Linux

+Use MinGW as cross compiler to build Windows executables on a Linux host.
+Tested for 32 and 64-bit targets w/ DLL and static build with Base 3.16.